 The Tea & Beverage Selection ★★★★★

 The beverage selection is excellent and it may even be the best in London, especially for black tea lovers as they make up half of the teas on offer.
 There are a few rarities such as the Malawi Antler white tea and the Waikato Black (New Zealand), which I strongly encourage you to sample.
-My one qualm is that the only Oolong tea on offer was the Milky Oolong, a tea that never (and most likely never will) agreed with me.
+My one qualm is that the only Oolong tea on offer was the Milky Oolong, which never (and most likely never will) agreed with me.

 The brewing method is loose-leaf, done by the staff straight at the table and the service is exemplary.
 The afternoon tea menu also features some pairing suggestions for each course, though the staff will also be happy to help you choose.